act-rules/act-rules.github.io/pages/glossary/focusable.md

 Notes:

 - The 1 second time span is an arbitrary limit which is not included in WCAG.
-Given that scripts can manage the focus state of elements, testing the focused state of an element consistently would be impractical without a time limit.
+Given that scripts can manage the focus state of elements, testing the focusability of an element consistently would be impractical without a time limit.
 - The [tabindex value][] of an element is the value of the [tabindex attribute][] parsed using the [rules for parsing integers][].
 For the [tabindex value][] to be different from null, it needs to be [parsed][rules for parsing integers] without errors.

 [rules for parsing integers]: https://html.spec.whatwg.org/#rules-for-parsing-integers